Staying On Top of Your Pet’s Eye Health

-Periodontal disease is essentially a gum disease which can be devastating to your dog’s mouth.
-Bacteria is essentially the cause of periodontal disease.
+Periodontal disease is essentially a gum disease caused by bacteria.
+It can be devastating to your dog’s mouth.
 Immediately after a meal, bacteria, saliva and food begin to form plaque in your dog’s mouth.
 The bacteria in your dog’s plaque is viewed as foreign to your dog’s body, which causes white blood cells to release enzymes to break down the gum tissue to ‘help’ your dog.

 Unfortunately, symptoms do not appear immediately.
 Often, you will not notice your dog has periodontal disease until the disease has advanced.
 At this point, your dog may be in constant pain.

-Dogs with periodontal disease are also at a higher risk for developing heart, kidney and liver disease.
+Dogs with periodontal disease may also at a higher risk for developing heart, kidney and liver disease.
 A fractured jaw is also a common complication of periodontal disease.

 In order to prevent periodontal disease, there are several measures to be taken.